 Erin E. Murphy is a partner at Bancroft PLLC.
 Her practice focuses on Supreme Court, appellate, and constitutional litigation.
 Ms. Murphy has worked on numerous significant matters in the Supreme Court and successfully argued McCutcheon v.
 FEC, in which the Court held the federal aggregate limits on campaign contributions unconstitutional.
 Ms. Murphy also has argued before several Courts of Appeals on important constitutional and other questions, including the scope of the Second Amendment, the Recess Appointments Clause, the Ex Post Facto Clause, and the National Labor Relations Act.
 Ms. Murphy has briefed high-profile Supreme Court cases such as the landmark challenge to the Affordable Care Act, Bond v.
 United States, and American Broadcasting Companies v.
 Aereo.
-She has been named a “Rising Star” by the National Law Journal and was recognized as American Lawyer’s litigator of the week for her victory in McCutcheon.
+The National Law Journal has named her one of its “Outstanding Women Lawyers” and a “Rising Star,” and she was recognized as American Lawyer’s litigator of the week for her victory in McCutcheon.
 Ms. Murphy’s extensive appellate experience includes work on a wide range of civil and criminal topics, including First Amendment, Second Amendment, Fifth Amendment, Seventh Amendment, Due Process Clause, federalism, securities, energy, copyright, labor, tax, communications, and complex administrative law issues.